Psychology and How it Affects your Sailing

 Somehow they’re able to harness that in a way that allows them to focus upon performing, rather than winning.

-There was a lovely quote from, well, it’s as near as I can remember it, but Ian Thorpe at the Athens games, so it’s going back a little bit and somebody stuck a microphone under his chin and said, “So how many medals are you going to win this games, Sunshine?”
+There was a lovely quote from, well, Ian Thorpe at the Athens games.
+Somebody stuck a microphone under his chin and said, “So how many medals are you going to win this games, Sunshine?”

 He said, “I’m not there to win medals.
 I’m there to deliver performances.
 I can’t determine who’s going to turn up in the pool or how they’re going to swim, but I’ve got to deliver performances.

 “For a guy like him to be able to sort of hmm, you know, that’s my orientation, that’s what I would call an orientation that’s going to produce somebody who can improve and win.

 So being able to learn.
 That’s the secret.
 And being oriented to learning.

 There are big bits to that.
 This is such a complex sport, there’s a lot of knowledge that experts have put together over the years.

 You’ve got to have access to that in your head somehow.
 Psychology and How it Affects your Sailing